 Low-fiber diets have been connected to numerous diseases and conditions – colon cancer, constipation, Crohn’s disease, diverticulitis, heart disease, high blood pressure, hemorrhoids and varicose veins are examples.

 Adding more fiber intake for your diet can help you achieve regular bowel movements necessary for optimum health.

 The best way to add more dietary fiber is to consume more whole foods that are unprocessed.
 Fresh vegetables and fruits, whole grains, legumes and fresh nuts are examples of foods high in dietary fiber.

-Dietary fiber will carry excess estrogen out of the body.
-High estrogen levels in the body cause more body fat, and body fat creates more estrogen, a vicious cycle that contributes to obesity.
+Dietary fiber can help carry excess estrogen out of the body.
+High estrogen levels in the body cause more body fat and body fat creates more estrogen, a vicious cycle that contributes to obesity.